 Governance Managers and Analysts Working Together

-Senate’s governance framework and other tools also help streamline data access and analysis.
+Data Republic’s governance framework and other tools also help streamline data access and analysis.

-In a typical scenario, an analyst creates a data project on Senate and requests permission to use a dataset from a data governance manager or dataset ‘custodian.’
+In a typical scenario, an analyst creates a data project on Data Republic and requests permission to use a dataset from a data governance manager or dataset ‘custodian.’
 The data governance manager— whose primary responsibility is typically data protection—can approve or reject the request, or negotiate the terms of how the analyst can use the dataset.

-Senate’s governance controls give data governance managers the visibility and control they need to feel confident about allowing access to data.
+Data Republic’s governance controls give data governance managers the visibility and control they need to feel confident about allowing access to data.
 They can protect sensitive information without compromising the data for analysis.

 Furthermore, data projects can be highly repeatable.
 Once the analyst and custodian have worked together on one project, similar future projects are likely to be much quicker and easier.
 The data could be re-used for different business needs or departments—or for experimentation and innovation—by spinning up new Discovery Workspaces.